 9 Weeks (2020)

-The NHS provide genetic test, and it can help people understand whether an inherited health condition may affect you, your child or another family member and show if they are at higher risk of getting certain health conditions, including some types of cancer.
-Their aim is to promote genetic test service and make it part of routine care, so people can be prepared for their possible diseases in the early stage.
-But, People feel uncomfortable with the process of the test as the test is not well-known, and cannot fully understand what the risk means.
+The NHS provide genetic test, which can help people understand whether an inherited health condition may affect you, your child, or another family member and show if they are at higher risk of getting certain health conditions, including some types of cancer.
+The aim is to promote genetic test services and make them part of routine care so that people can be prepared for their possible diseases in the early stage.
+But, People feel uncomfortable with the process of the test as the test is not well-known, and can not fully understand what the risk means.
 Also, the system needs to be improved and integrated from the medical profession's perspective.

 So, the project goals are

 1. Guiding people to know what they will do and need to prepare for the genetic testing.

 2. Explaining what the result means and introducing the following guide for prevention.

-3. Making system which can collect medical records.
+3. Making a system that can collect medical records.

 THE NHS'S NEEDS

-In order to improve the health of the whole UK population, the NHS plans to popularise genetic testing by preventing the inherent disease in early-stage and study the reasons, and provides personalised care for patients.
+In order to improve the health of the whole UK population, the NHS plans to popularise genetic testing by preventing the inherent disease in early-stage and studying the reasons, and providing personalised care for patients.
 Also, although the digital environment has not yet been completed, NHS is trying to digitize medical services and systems within five years.